Report updated May 26, 2026

 Real-time Sighting StatisticsStandard

-Automatically synchronizes count data between the mobile app and the web version
+Automatic synchronization of count data between the mobile app and the web portal

 How much does it cost?